Commercial Building Types

 What ownership should keep in view.

-Site, utility, shell, and interior package coordination under one field schedule.
+Site, utility, shell, and interior package coordination under one field schedule with a single superintendent accountable for the Georgetown parcel from civil through certificate of occupancy.

-Punch and turnover planning tied to owner or tenant readiness.
+Punch and turnover planning tied to owner or tenant readiness — not just the date when the City of Georgetown inspection can be scheduled.

 Service detail